Szeccsa/jquery-include-html/readme.md

 A better way to include documents when using HTML.
 (Actually a dumber idea but who cares?
 It's Jquery) :D

-This script brings "PHP include" function to HTML by doing the same thing as "PHP include".
+This script brings the "PHP include" function to HTML by doing the same thing as "PHP include" (kinda).
 Since Github is not providing PHP or any server-side code to us I decided to find other solutions to my problems.
 This is basically HTML include HTML by W3Schools but with Jquery. <a href="https://www.w3schools.com/howto/howto_html_include.asp" target="blank">Click here to visit W3Schools</a>

 ## Requirements